mehdi-fathi/eloquent-filter/README.md

     }
 }
 ```
-With this Eloquent filter implementation you can use all the documented filters!
+With this Eloquent filter implementation, you can use all the documented filters!

 ## :electric_plug: Installation